 UCR has programs designed to prevent the occurrence of domestic violence, dating violence, sexual assault, and stalking, including mechanisms to respond to reported incidents including investigation and adjudication procedures.
 The UC's Sexual Violence and Sexual Harassment Policy (the "UC SVSH Policy") is the keystone of these programs.

-This Policy addresses the University's responsibilities and procedures related to sexual violence, sexual harassment, retaliation, and other prohibited behavior as those terms are defined in this Policy (together, "Prohibited Conduct") in order to ensure an equitable and inclusive education and employment environment.
+The UC SVSH Policy prohibits relationship violence (dating and domestic violence), sexual assault, and stalking, as well as other forms of sexual harassment (together, "Prohibited Conduct") to ensure an equitable and inclusive education and employment environment.
 The Policy defines Prohibited Conduct and explains the administrative procedures the University uses to resolve reports of Prohibited Conduct, including the processes used to investigate and adjudicate incidents and, when warranted, sanctions to be applied.
 The Policy was revised effective January 1, 2022.